raphyduck/media_librarian/README.md

 # media_librarian

+WARNING: Alpha stage.
+Expect things to break and sky to fall.

 What is it?
 This program is made to answer my various needs for automation in the management of various media collections.